Naziburjec/Banking-System-HackerRank/README.md

 # Banking-System-HackerRank
-Hacker Rank Banking System project: Two type of accounts is present- consumer and commercial accounts.
+Hacker Rank Banking System project: Two type of accounts is present- consumer and commercial accounts. for testing